gauravsitlani/pyTM/README.md

-# pycolorguess
+# pyTM
-A nice color guessing game
+A command line task manager for managing daily tasking and getting them off your list.